PremierLangage/wims-lti/docs/usage.md

 With these LTI URLs, you can now create LTI activities on your LMS.

 To send the grade of the worksheet / exam from WIMS to the LMS, you only need to click on the corresponding LTI activity as a teacher.
-It will automatically send the grade of every user who clicked at least once on the activity to the LMS.
+In other words, WIMS-LTI will send the grade of every user who clicked on *activity A* every time a teacher click on *activity A*.

-***Caution :*** Only the grade of the **user who clicked at least once** on the link corresponding to the worksheet / exam will have their grade sent to the LMS.
+*Caution :* Only the grade of the **user who clicked at least once** on the link corresponding to the worksheet / exam will have their grade sent to the LMS.
 If an user has completed an <font color='blue'>**activity B**</font> using the LTI link of
 <font color='red'>**activity A**</font> (which is possible since the user is free to move once